Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ***Chemical Resistance.*** You gain Resistance to Acid damage and Poison damage, and you have immunity to the Poisoned condition.

-***Mastered Alchemy.*** You can cast the *Greater Restoration* and *Tasha’s Bubbling Cauldron* spells without expending a spell slot, without preparing the spell, and without material components, provided you use Alchemist’s Supplies as the spellcasting focus.
-Once you cast either spell with this feature, you can’t cast that spell with it again until you finish a Long Rest.
+***Mastered Alchemy.*** You can cast the *Greater Restoration* and *Tasha's Bubbling Cauldron* spells without expending a spell slot, without preparing the spell, and without material components, provided you use Alchemist's Supplies as the spellcasting focus.
+Once you cast either spell with this feature, you can't cast that spell with it again until you finish a Long Rest.